 What happens if my insurance company goes bankrupt?

-Everyone insured by a private insurance company in Canada is protected by a special fund administered by the Property & Casualty Insurance Compensation Corporation.
+Everyone insured by a private insurance company in Canada is protected by a special fund administered by the Property & Casualty Insurance Compensation Corporation (PACICC).
 It is financed by the general Insurance industry to protect policyholders.

-If a property and casualty insurance company (which includes car insurers) becomes insolvent, this special fund ensures that all pending claims are paid, up to a ceiling of $2000,000 or the limit of the policy, whichever is lower.
-The deductible is either $500 or the usual deductible for the policy, whichever is greater.
+If a property and casualty insurance company (which includes car insurers) becomes insolvent, this special fund ensures that all pending claims are paid, up to a ceiling of, the lower of (a) $250,000 or the limit of the policy for automobile and business insurance policies and (b) $300,000 or the limit of the policy for home insurance policies.
+The normal deductible for the policy will apply.

 You are therefore guaranteed financial protection, even in the unlikely event that your insurance company goes bankrupt.